-Intersex people, especially those of us who are diagnosed at birth or in infancy, are often the subject of surgical intervention to “fix” our sex and make us appear male or female.
+Intersex people, especially those of us who are diagnosed at birth or in infancy, are often the subject of surgical or hormonal interventions to “fix” our sex and make us appear male or female.
 This is still considered “therapeutic” in Australia, with “psychosocial” rationales.
-We strongly contend this; there is no firm evidence supporting such surgeries.
+We strongly contend this; there is no firm evidence supporting such interventions.

 Organisation Intersex International Australia Limited (OII Australia) is a national body by and for intersex people.
 We promote the human rights, self-determination and bodily autonomy of intersex people in Australia, to help us all achieve our maximum potential.
 We develop policy, and provide peer support, information and education.
 Our goals are to help create a society where sex differences are not stigmatised, and where our rights as people are recognised.